-NOTE 4--RISK MANAGEMENT
+NOTE 4-RISK MANAGEMENT

 The County is exposed to various risks of losses related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During the year ended December 31, 2012, the County was a member of the New Hampshire Public Risk Management Exchange (PRIMEX).
-The County currently reports all of its risk management activities in its General Fund.
-The Trust is classified as a "Risk Pool" in accordance with accounting principles generally accepted in the United States of America.
+During the year ended December 31, 2013, the County participated in public entity risk pools (Trusts) for property and liability insurance and worker's compensation coverage.
+Coverage has not been significantly reduced from the prior year and settled claims have not exceeded coverage in any of the past three years.

-The Trust agreement permits the Trust to make additional assessments to members should there be a deficiency in Trust assets to meet its liabilities.
+The Trust agreements permit the Trusts to make additional assessments to members should there be a deficiency in Trust assets to meet its liabilities.
 Accounting principles generally accepted in the United States of America require members of pools with a sharing of risk to determine whether or not such assessment is probable and, if so, a reasonable estimate of such assessment.
-At this time, the Trust foresees no likelihood of an additional assessment for any of the past years.
+At this time, the Trusts foresee no likelihood of an additional assessment for any of the past years.
 Claims expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
 These losses include an estimate of claims that have been incurred but not reported.
-Based on the best available information there is no liability at December 31, 2012.
+Based on the best available information there is no liability at December 31, 2013.